-EBITDA represents earnings before interest, income tax expense, depreciation and amortization.
+(I) EBITDA represents earnings before interest, income tax expense, depreciation and amortization.
 EBITDA is presented because it is one measurement used by management in assessing financial performance, and we believe it is helpful to investors, securities analysts and other interested parties, in evaluating performance of companies in our industry.
 EBITDA also closely tracks, after specified adjustments, the defined terms "Consolidated Adjusted EBITDA" and "Consolidated Cash Flow" that are the bases for calculating our financial debt covenants and restrictions under the senior credit facility and our senior subordinated notes.
-Additionally, we believe EBITDA is an accepted indicator of our ability to incur and service debt obligations and make capital expenditures.
+Additionally, we believe EBITDA is an accepted indicator of our ability to incur and service debt obligations and make capited expenditures.
 EBITDA is not a measurement of financial performance under generally accepted accounting principles in the United States of America.
-It should not be considered as an alternative to cash flow from operating activities, as a measure of liquidity, or an alternative to net income indicating our operating performance or any other measures of performance derived in accordance with generally accepted accounting principles.
+It should not be considered as an alternative to cash flow from operating activities, as a measure of liquidity, or an alternative to not income indicating our operating performance or any other companies.
 Our definition and calculation of EBITDA may not be comparable to similarly titled measures used by other companies.